wookey-project/ewok-kernel/doc/syscalls/sys_ipc.rst

      side of the channel is not ready.

-EwoK detects IPC mutual lock (two task sending IPC to each other), returning E_BUSY error but it does not detect cyclic deadlocks between multiple tasks (more than 2).
+EwoK detects IPC mutual lock (two task sending IPC to each other), returning ``SYS_E_BUSY`` error but it does not detect cyclic deadlocks between multiple tasks (more than 2).
 Be careful when designing your IPC automaton!

-The EwoK IPC paradigm supports mono-directionnal communications, allowing to send data withtout being able to receive data from the same target
+Note that IPC are half-duplex.
+For example, if task *A* can send messages to task *B*, the reciprocity is not true and task *B* may have no permission to send any message to *A*.

 Prerequisites
 ^^^^^^^^^^^^^